yayabuba/leaderboardmvp/README.md

 #### Leaderboard
 A Leaderboard contains a complete list of Competitors who will engage in H2H Contents in a Round Robin format.
 The leaderboard aggregates the total points from all H2H Contests that have completed.

-#### Referrees
+#### Referees
-Referrees adjudicates a H2H Contest, ensureing that Competitors are playing in accordance with the rules.
-Referrees are also the authority for registering the score.
-Therefore, Referrees are authenticated users of the leaderboard service, find the matching H2H Contest and input the final score.
+Referees adjudicates a H2H Contest, ensureing that Competitors are playing in accordance with the rules.
+Referees are also the authority for registering the score.
+Therefore, Referees are authenticated users of the leaderboard service, find the matching H2H Contest and input the final score.

 #### Subscribers
 Subscribers are users that want to view Leaderboards they are interested in.
 They can view any public Leaderboard as well as any private Leaderboard by invitation.